pelmered/filament-money-field/README.md

     ->locale('sv_SE');
 ```

-## TDOO / Ideas for the future.
+## Roadmap / Ideas for the future.
 Contact me or create an issue if you want something of this, or something else.
-I appriciate if you could tell me a bit about your use case for that feature as well.
+I appreciate if you could tell me a bit about your use case for that feature as well.

-- Improve test suite with tests for the individual components (I was struggling a bit with this.
-Help would be appriciated).
+- ~~Improve test suite with tests for the individual components.~~
 - Add support for dynamic currency and locale based on current user.
 - Currency conversions.
 Set what base currency the value in the database is and then convert to the current users preferred currency on the fly.
 Not sure how edit/create should be handled in this case.